Beverage antenna - Beverage receiving antennas

-- Use separate ground rods, as sharing can cause signal coupling through the connection.
+- Best to use separate ground rods, as sharing can cause signal coupling through the connection.

-- The copper coating on steel ground rods disappears with time.
+- Copper coating on steel ground rods disappears with time.
 Recommend the use of thick wall copper pipe, available in most hardware stores.

 - Break away ties/fastenings improve wire survival from falling limbs, and trees.
 40 to 50 pound monofilament fish line works well.

-- Keep the Beverage ends away from towers that can re-radiate signals, even if they are not used as transmit verticals.
+- Keep Beverage wire ends away from towers that can re-radiate signals even if they are not used as transmit verticals.

 - Woods, trees, and vegetation, represent only minimal signal loss reported over many years.
-One wooded area, low to the ground Beverage at my QTH is also under the snow much of the winter, and works fine.
+In one wooded area, a low to the ground Beverage at my QTH is under the snow much of the winter, and works fine.

 - Maintain a reasonable constant height above ground except at the ends that may be tapered to ground level.
 Follow the general contour of the earth, but not every small dip or bump.